Comics Unleashed: History and production

-On May 27, 2025, CBS announced that it would again air back-to-back episodes of Comics Unleashed on its late-night lineup beginning September 22, as a replacement for After Midnight, which was canceled due to host Taylor Tomlinson resigning from the program to focus on stand-up comedy and other projects; reruns of After Midnight continued until September 19.
-The program is once again part of a time buy arrangement; prior to the announcement, CBS had indicated it might discontinue airing network programming in that time slot entirely.
+On May 27, 2025, CBS announced that it would again air back-to-back episodes of Comics Unleashed on its late-night lineup beginning September 22.
+It was a replacement for After Midnight, which was cancelled due to host Taylor Tomlinson resigning from the program to focus on stand-up comedy and other projects.
+Reruns of After Midnight continued until September 19.
+The program was once again part of a time buy arrangement.
+Prior to the announcement, CBS had indicated it might discontinue airing network programming in that time slot entirely.

 The purchase agreement was announced shortly before a settlement in Allen's long-running lawsuit against McDonald's was announced, which included McDonald's accepting a mandatory purchase of airtime on Allen's programs.

-Allen plans to produce 132 new half-hour episodes of Comics Unleashed for the 2025–2026 season, which airs back-to-back with vintage episodes.
-Four new episodes air each week with a new episode being repeated on Fridays.
+Allen produced 132 new half-hour episodes of Comics Unleashed for the 2025–2026 season, which aired back-to-back with previously aired episodes.
+Four new episodes aired each week with a new episode being repeated on Fridays.

-CBS later announced that it was not renewing the show's lead-in, The Late Show with Stephen Colbert, when Stephen Colbert's contract expires in 2026.
+CBS later announced that it was not renewing the show's lead-in, The Late Show with Stephen Colbert, when Stephen Colbert's contract expired in May 2026.
+Allen made a public overture to CBS to move Comics Unleashed to the earlier time slot, which CBS ultimately agreed to do.
+Allen's time buy agreement with CBS for the 11:35 p.m. and 12:37 a.m. slots runs for one season, with CBS stating that it had considered reruns and surrendering the time slot to its network affiliates, before accepting Allen's offer as a temporary measure to buy the network time to decide what it wants to do with the daypart long-term.

+On Tuesday, September 29, 2026, CBS will carry a two-hour 20th anniversary special centered on the series in prime time.
+Neither the network nor Allen specified if he had purchased the airtime or if CBS had planned the special on its own volition.